-- The property has design value or physical value because it is a rare, unique, representative or early example of a style, type, expression, material or construction method. - The property has historical value or associative value because it has direct associations with a theme, event, belief, person, activity, organization or institution that is significant to a community. - The property has contextual value because it is important in defining, maintaining or supporting the character of an area.
+- The property has design value or physical value because it is a rare, unique, representative or early example of a style, type, expression, material or construction method. - The property has design value or physical value because it displays a high degree of craftsmanship or artistic merit.

+• The property has historical value or associative value because it has direct associations with a theme, event, belief, person, activity, organization or institution that is significant to a community.